ARVLIKHITH/Redesigned-ROBODROID/README.md

 ---

 ## Triangulation Method (Second Semester Solution)
-To solve this, during the second semester we integrated a **triangulation-based detection system** using three flame sensors placed at defined angular offsets.
+To solve this, during the second semester, we integrated a **triangulation-based detection system** using three flame sensors placed at defined angular offsets.
 This allowed us to calculate the **position of the flame more precisely** and control the robot’s movement accordingly.

 ### Concept
 - Two sensors at known positions (A and B) detect the flame at angles θ₁ and θ₂.